bediger4000/alien_words/README.md

 ### Data Structures

-The data structure to keep the characters in will need to allow arbitrary insertions, but not deletions.
+The data structure to keep the characters in will need to allow arbitrary insertions, and deletions.
-The trick here is that even when a pair of characters have a lexical relationship, we don't know if characters will show up that are lexically between them.
+The trick here is that even when a pair of characters have a lexical relationship based on one pair of adjacent words, we don't know if characters will show up that are lexically between them in pairs of words encountered later.
 We also have to pick a data structure that allows a "less than" character to have multiple characters "greater than".